josineto/pandoc-odt-filters/README.md

 Filters to improve Pandoc's conversion to ODT.
 [Pandoc](https://github.com/jgm/pandoc) is a great tool to convert between document formats, but conversion to ODT ([OpenDocument](https://en.wikipedia.org/wiki/OpenDocument) format) is poor in some aspects.
 These filters attempt to workaround those aspects.

 At the beginning of each file (it's just a plain text file, you can open with any text editor), there's a little text explaining what the filter does.
 Please read carefully that little text, and decide by yourself if that filter works for your particular case.
-In case where customization is possible, there are local variables at the very beginning of code, after text and `require`s.
+In case where customization is possible, there are local variables at the very beginning of code, after text and *before* all `require`s.

 All these filters are **not** guaranteed to work, as I wrote them only to address Pandoc's problems in ODT writer.
 Hopefully, in the near future none of them will be necessary, as Pandoc's ODT writer become more robust.